-3. eDiscovery / Litigation hold (only for Enterprize 3 and 5 subscriptions).
+3. eDiscovery / Litigation Hold (only for Office 365 E3 and E5 subscriptions)

 eDiscovery, or electronic discovery, is an archiving tool for searching and delivering information that you may need to use in a legal case.
 It includes Exchange mailboxes, Office 365 Groups, Microsoft Teams, SharePoint Online, and OneDrive for Business sites. eDiscovery is part of Enterprise 3 and 5 subscriptions intended to help a company meet HIPAA and GDPR compliance.

 Cost: from $240 to $420/year per user for Enterprise license.

 - As an archiving tool, it is designed to find a few needed items, not to recover significant volumes of lost data.
 It means you won’t be able to restore all of the Outlook messages or OneDrive files at once.
 You either have to restore all items one by one or search for the specific ones you need the most.

 - The process of finding and restoring needed files through eDiscovery requires technical knowledge.
 For non-technical specialists, this process is tiring, complicated, time-consuming, and not always effective.

 - If the archive is lost, the original data will also be lost.